SFayeEcon/replication_gali_1999/README.md

 ### Galí, Jordi.
 1999.
 "Technology, Employment, and the Business Cycle: Do Technology Shocks Explain Aggregate Fluctuations?"
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
-This project which concludes the course of Macro-Econometrics of the master in quantitative economics first semester, consisted in the empirical results' replication of the famous 1999 Gali publication in the American Economic Review, using modern econometrics tools in Matlab.
+This project which concludes the course we took at Paris Dauphine PSL of Macro-Econometrics during the master's in quantitative economics first semester, consisted in the theoretical and empirical results' replication of the famous 1999 Gali publication in the American Economic Review, using modern econometrics tools in Matlab.

 ### Data
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------